callum-stewart/f21dg-2022-d3/README.md

 A limitation of any signals analysis technique built on top of Fourier Transforms called the Gabor uncertainty limit.
 The Gabor limit refers to the fact that the exact frequency and time of a signal cannot be known simultaneously, I.E., a signal can never be a plotted as a point on a frequency time graph.
-You may have heard of a similar phenomena in quantum mechanics called the Eisenberg uncertainty principal, where the momentum and position of a partical cannot be known at the same time.
+You may have heard of a similar phenomena in quantum mechanics called the Eisenberg uncertainty principal, where the momentum and position of a particle cannot be known at the same time.
-These two phenomena are in fact the same phenomena, owing to the wave like qualities of particals.
+These two phenomena are in fact the same phenomena, owing to the wave like qualities of particles.
 The uncertainty is a property of the signal itself, not a limitation of the mathematics.
 You can read more [here](https://agilescientific.com/blog/2014/1/15/what-is-the-gabor-uncertainty-principle.html) if you want to learn more.

-We can see the Gabor limit in action using the provided CSV <!-- name -->.
+We can see the Gabor limit in action using the provided CSV `steps.csv` file, which may be obtained [here](https://raw.githubusercontent.com/callum-stewart/f21dg-2022-d3/main/analysis/output/steps.csv)
 When selecting the 'Upload' and 'STFT' options you will be presented with a dialog that allows you to choose the length of each segment.
 This segment length directly controls the time resolution of the STFT analysis, by choosing a higher length per segment, you are increasing the number of time samples in each segment, thus decreasing the time resolution and increasing the frequency resolution.